yun-vis/fhstp-bcc-csharp/pages/fileio.md

         }
         static void WorkWithDirectories()
         {
-            // define a directory path for a new folder // starting in the user's folder string newFolder = Combine(
+            // define a directory path for a new folder
-                GetFolderPath(SpecialFolder.Personal),
+            // starting in the user's folder
+            // SpecialFolder.Personal is defined differently on Windows and MacOS string newFolder = Combine(
-                "Desktop", "MyNewFolder");
+                GetFolderPath(SpecialFolder.Desktop), "MyNewFolder");

+            Console.WriteLine("Working with:" + newFolder);
-            WriteLine($"Working with: {newFolder}"); // check if it exists WriteLine($"Does it exist? {Exists(newFolder)}");
+            // check if it exists
+            WriteLine($"Does it exist? {Exists(newFolder)}");
             // create directory
             WriteLine("Creating it...");